Biomed engineering program graduates its first class

 These 13 seniors played a key role in establishing Bucknell’s program, said Professor Dan Cavanagh, program director.
 “We view our students as partners, as the courses they took were new to everyone, including the faculty,” he said.
 “They have continually provided us with extremely valuable constructive feedback along the way that has allowed us to continually enhance the program.”

-That created a unique opportunity for the first “BME” majors, according to Nick Sotak ‘07.
+Shaping the major That created a unique opportunity for the first “BME” majors, according to Nick Sotak ‘07.
 “My classmates and I have had an enormous impact on the direction of the curriculum,” he said.
 “From simple tasks like writing course evaluations to hiring new faculty members, we have been able to shape the major for future students in a very real and meaningful way.
 Seeing the success of the program so far makes me proud to have been part of its beginning.”

 Interest in the major, which currently enrolls a total of 59 students, has increased by 20 to 30 percent annually since its inception in fall 2003, mostly through word of mouth.